How to Write a Curriculum Vitae (CV) for a Job

 Start by making a list of all your background information, then organize it into categories.

-Make sure you include dates on all the publications you include.
+Make sure you include dates on all the publications you list.

 Personal Information to Include in an International CV